sifive/wake/share/doc/wake/logging.md

 This is outside of the logger mechanism, so it is not possible to redirect this within wake code or with command line flags.

-Similarly, the progress bar is always sent to wake's `stdout` unless `--no-tty` or `--quiet` is set.
+Similarly, the progress bar is always sent to wake's `stdout` unless `--no-tty` is set.

 ## What is Displayed to user on Wake Database Commands